Messenger chatbots: All you need to know about Facebook Messenger bots

 Facebook lets you embed these buttons into your website.
 This allows anyone who clicks on them to initiate a conversation with your chatbot.

-Messenger bot makes it easy to generate leads.
-You can actually collect email addresses by simply asking for them and then, using Zapier, transfer their replies into your Email CRM (eg. MailChimp & Salesforce)
+In fact, you can actually collect email addresses by simply asking for them and then, using Zapier, transfer their replies into your Email CRM (eg. MailChimp & Salesforce)

 You even qualify leads, using the decision node to find out whether they fit certain criteria.